unfinishedideas/watch-next/database/README.md

 ## Technology

-PostgreSQL
+- PostgreSQL
+- Python
+- psycopg2

 ## Setup

-- Install PostgreSQL
-- Install Python
+- Install postgreSQL on server
+- Install python (I use chocolatey on windows) and install psycopg2 with `pip install psycopg2`
+- Start the postgres server
-- Setup your own `.env` file based on `example.env`
+- Create new `.env` file based on `example.env`
-- Run `python init.py` from this folder
+- Run `python ./database/init.py` to setup a database and follow prompts
-- Follow the prompts and profit!

 ## ERD Diagram